DinBen10/Restaurant-Rating-Prediction/README.md

 “Just so that you have a good meal the next time you step out”

-The data is accurate to that available on the zomato website until 15 March 2019.
 The data was scraped from Zomato in two phase.
 After going through the structure of the website I found that for each neighborhood there are 6-7 category of restaurants viz.
 Buffet, Cafes, Delivery, Desserts, Dine-out, Drinks & nightlife, Pubs and bars.

 Phase I,